Avoid using household utensils that a person with hepatitis A may touch.

 Medical treatments that may help prevent infection include:

 Immune (Gamma) Globulin—temporary protection from hepatitis A. It can last about 3-6 months.
 It must be given before exposure to the virus or

-—highly effective in preventing infection.
-It provides full protection four weeks after the first injection.
+Hepatitis A vaccine—highly effective in preventing infection.
+It provides full protection 4 weeks after the first injection.
 A second injection provides long-term protection.

 The vaccine should be considered for:

 All children aged 12-23 months

 Children aged 24 months or older who are at high risk and have not been previously vaccinated

 People traveling to areas where hepatitis A is prevalent (The Centers for Disease Control and Prevention's

 shows which areas have a high prevalence of hepatitis A)

 People who are at risk because of their job, such as lab workers